-Free trade is an often discussed topic in economics, but outside of the experts, not many know about what free trade is.
-If you’re looking for a great learning opportunity, then Free Trade Day is your ticket.
-Free Trade Day teaches about what free trade is, why there are people who support it, and its historical impact in the world.
+Free trade is an often discussed topic in economics but, outside of the experts, not many people seem to know about what free trade is.
+For those who are looking for a great learning opportunity, then Free Trade Day is the ticket to that!
+Free Trade Day teaches people about what free trade is, why there are people who support it and why it has had such a historical impact in the world.

 History of Free Trade Day

-Economics is a complex social science and its central themes– supply, demand, taxation – are discussed by commentators with many different perspectives.
+Economics is a complex social science and its central themes– supply, demand and taxation – are discussed by commentators with many different perspectives.
 Free Trade Day is one such perspective in modern economic debate.